namtran166/BootcampNotes/README.md

 ```

 ## GET /stores/store_id
-With this endpoint we can easily access to a particular store we currently have in our database, and all the books in this store as well!
-Just a quick reminder, don't forget to put the storeID!
+With this endpoint we can easily access to a particular store we currently have in our database, and all the items in this store as well!
+Just a quick reminder, don't forget to put the store_id!
 ```
 No request body needed.
 ```